justinjianto/DH110/ASSIGNMENT01/README.md

 This website is a subscription platform thats lets people to learn to play instruments or sing through a series of videos taught by professionals.
 Furthermore, it is broken down by type of instrument and then by the level of the user: Beginner, Intermediate, Advanced, Expert
 ### Evaluation
 10 Heuristics
+1. Visibility of System Status
+2. Match between System and the Real world
+3. User Control and Freedom
+4. Consistency and Standards
+5. Error Prevention
+6. Recognition rather than recall
+7. Flexibility and Efficiency of Use
+8. Aesthetic and Minimalist Design
+9. Help Users Recognize, Diagonse, and Recover from Errors
+10. Help and Documentation

 Analysis of web app

 ## Website 2